-TABLE 73: PROGRAMMES FOR THE YOUTH, THE AGED, WOMEN, AND THE DISABLED
+TABLE 71: PROGRAMMES FOR THE YOUTH, THE AGED, WOMEN, AND THE DISABLED

-CATEGORY DESCRIPTION YOUTH Sports programmes: Local games are organised for the youth to compete for representation in the District games, from which a team is selected to participate in the SALGA Games which are held annually.
-This programme has been running since 2002.
-The Junior City Council (JCC): This is a Youth Council for young people from the Msunduzi Municipality, which meets on a monthly basis.
+CATEGORY DESCRIPTION YOUTH • Sports programmes: Local games are organised for the youth to compete for representation in the District games, from which a team is selected to participate in the SALGA Games which are held annually.
+This programme has been running since 2002. • The Junior City Council (JCC): This is a Youth Council for young people from the Msunduzi Municipality, which meets on a monthly basis.
 A number of programmes are associated with this, including: A back to school campaign involving visits to 5 schools - one in each zone where stakeholders are invited to address the youth according to social ills identified in schools; Child Protection Campaigns dealing with issues like child abductions; School exchange programmes between four urban and four rural schools; Taking a child to work, where learners are identified from schools and placed in different business units in the Municipality; The JCC Sports Festival involving soccer and netball events; and Leadership Training to capacitate members of JCC, together with 37 ward youth representatives.
 Vocational guidance: 1 week programme at central locations in each zone, exposing the youth to career opportunities.
 School Uniforms: The purchase of school uniforms for needy children in ten identified schools.
 Reed Dance: Provision of busses to assist girls attending the annual reed dance at KwaNongoma.
 Driver's licences: Assisting orphans and previously disadvantaged youth in acquiring driver's licences.
 Youth Centre and Career Guidance Councillor: This office is funded by the Municipality and is located opposite the City Hall.
 AGED Golden Games Sports Programme: Wednesdays have been identified as Golden Wednesdays by the MEC for Sports and Recreation, in an attempt to promote active ageing.
 27 such clubs are supported by the Municipality, and the intention is to roll this out in all 37 wards.
 DISABLED Brail reading training: This project has been started in Zone 1 as a pilot project, and it is the intention to roll this programme out in other wards.
 Awareness campaigns: Educating parents on integration of impaired people into society.
 Some 80 parents have been identified for a 1 week workshop to address this issue.
-Human Rights Month (March): This campaign involves the education of disabled people on their human rights, including education on grants access.
-WOMEN A programme for 16 Days of Activism takes places annually where the Municipality partners with Cindi (NGO).
+Human Rights Month (March): This campaign involves the education of disabled people on the interest of the disabled people on the interest of the disabled people of the disable MONATAL their human rights, including education on grants access.
+WOMEN A programme for 16 Days of Activism takes places annually where the Municipality partners with Cindi (NCO) with Cindi (NGO).